-Remark 6.8.
+Remark 7.6.
 Notice that we have not proved global convergence.
-Regarding this issue consult the book by Parlett [3] that contains all of this and more.
+Regarding this issue consult the book by Parlett [4] that contains all of this and more.

 RQI converges 'almost always'.
 However, it is not clear in general towards which eigenpair the iteration converges.
 So, it is wise to start RQI only with good starting vectors.
 An alternative is to first apply inverse vector iteration and switch to Rayleigh quotient iteration as soon as the iterate is close enough to the solution.
-For references on this technique see [4, 1]. \Box
+For references on this technique see [6, 1]. \square

-Remark 6.9.
+Remark 7.7.
 The Rayleigh quotient iteration is expensive.
 In every iteration step another system of equations has to be solved, i.e., in every iteration step a matrix has to be factorized.
-Therefore, RQI is usually applied only to tridiagonal matrices. \Box
+Therefore, RQI is usually applied only to tridiagonal matrices. □

-The following MATLAB script demonstrates the power of Rayleigh quotient iteration.
-It expects as input a matrix A, an initial vector \mathbf{x} of length one.
+The following Matlab script demonstrates the power of Rayleigh quotient iteration.
+It expects as input a matrix A, an initial vector x of length one.